Apply to Study

 - Apply for your student visa.

-There is a range of entry requirements that you will need to meet both for you institution application and your visa application.
+There are a range of supporting documents that you will need to submit for both your institutional application and your visa application.
 This can include:

 - Academic requirements.

 - English language requirements.